Bealby/grandpas-pocket-watch-shop/README.md

-The `Checkout` page will have a simlar layout as the `Basket` page except the delete icon will not be available and there will be deliveyr information fields to fill out for payment.
+The `Checkout` page will have a simlar layout as the `Basket` page except the delete icon will not be available and there will be delivery information fields to fill out for payment.

-Each field will have a placeholder text difining whihc asre rewuired and which are optional.
-For registered users fileds will autmatically prefilled if the user has updates thier profile.
-Eventual payment will not go through unless all rewuired fileds are completed.
+For the payment form each field will have a placeholder text defining which inputs are required and which are optional with the use of an astrex.
+For registered users the fields will autmatically be prefilled if the user has updates thier profile.

-Error messages and toast will continally adbvise the user oif there are any issues with the form. the payment.
+Defensive design will prevent any form from being submitted and notifications will continally advise the user of any issues while completing the the payment form.

-A `COMPLETE ORDER` button is displayed along with a secure icon dislayed to highlight it's securty.
-If all infomraiton is completed correctly a spinner window of green, matching them of website willl be shown and a toast info window dispklaying comnfirmed that order is confirmaed.
-The user will then be redirected to order success page that weill årovide all details in theeir order.
-An email will also be sent.
+A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon dislayed to highlight it's securty.
+If all infomraiton is completed and the user confirms order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
+After which an info window will pop up comnfirming the order has gone through.
+The user will then be redirected to an order summary page that will provide all the details of their order.
+An email will also be sent to their email address confirming these details.

-It should be noted that while on the `Checkout`page there is aleways anb  option for the user to 'Adjust' their basket.
+It should be noted that while on the `Checkout` page there is an option and link for the user to `Adjust` their basket.

 ### Services App

 ![Services](/documentation/readme/services.png/)

-The `Service` page can only be accessed as a registered user, by clicking on the 'Repair' icon symbol in the main header of the Web page.
+The `Service` page can only be accessed if you are a registered user and non users will be advised to register before hand.

-The service page strts with a call-out-header of 'Visit Our Shop' followed by a sub header explaining the reasong of a reapir or valuation.

-An exciting oportinituy for any user visting the Website.
+The `Service` will have a 2 column design for desktop and 1 column for mobile.

+The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued, which will be an exciting oportunity for any user visting the Website.

-Symbols are once cágain used to describe the type of serce, whether  it be a repir or valuation, and what each includes.
+Icons are used to describe the Repair or Valuation offers, under which details of the service provided will be shown.

-An image of a man fixing a watch brings the page to life and below a bold header stating theday and time with a flashing arrow ppojting to a booking a appointment form.
+An image of a man fixing a watch brings the page to life with a caption below stating the day and time appointments can be booked.

-Al filds of the form are required and where possible dropdown choices are available allowing for less human typing errors and a greater ease for users to fill out form.
+A flashing arrow pointing towards the appointment form will direct the user accordingly.

+All fields of the form are required and necessary alerts will advise the user when fields are not filled in correctly.
+Dropdown options are used where possible to make the form as easy to fill out as possible and also minimaises input errors.

-For the date a date picker calender pops up allowig for rhe user to pick a date without habving to type a date manually which could lead to problem of date format etc.
+For the date field a date picker calender pops up allowing for the user to pick a date without having to type a date manually.
+This also prevents field errors when dates can take different formats.

-Once the form is filled out a bold button icon is displayed with icon symbols of booking request being displayed, making it clear for the user the action inf the button.

-Once clicked the user will ber redirected to a confimation booking page.
-Along wiht this anemail will be sent to the user confirming all their details of booking.
-An toast info window will also.
+A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confimation booking page.

-The user is then clearly displayed a button icon
-'BACK TO MY PROFILE' where theirbooking will be logged.
+A notification info window will also pop up confirming the appointment.

+ALong with this an email of the appointment booking will be sent to the users email with all details provided.

+On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect them to their `My Profile` page informing the user of their appointment booking which they are able to remove or edit.

-For smaller devices the 2 columns will collapse into one column with call out heading and repair/ valuations info first and booking form after.
+For smaller devices the 2 columns will collapse into one column with the appointment form positioned at the bottom.

 ### Contact App

 ![Contact](/documentation/readme/contact.png/)

-A `contact`page provides the user wiht the opportunity to get in contact  witht the owners with any order or genral enquiriy questions.
+A `Contact`page provides the user wiht the opportunity to get in contact  witht the owners with any order or genral enquiriy questions.
 The contact page also includes address, telephone and email detsils with an interactive